jradd/django-newproj-template/readme.md

 ### Optionally, you will be using Xapian for plain text search.

 Chef-Cookbook-DjangoNewProj installs Xapian with Python bindings.
-You will have to additionally install the `django-haystack` and `xapian-haystack` packages and configure the project to use this.
+You will have to additionally install the _django-haystack_ and _xapian-haystack_ Python packages and configure the project to use this.

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

-Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL.
-To use SORL-Thumbnail you will have to install the `pil` and `sorl-thumbanil` Python packages.
+Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL (you will have to still install the _pil_ Python package, however.
+To use SORL-Thumbnail you will have to install the _pil_ and _sorl-thumbanil_ Python packages.

 ### Other applications